So Evil My Love: Plot

-Onboard a ship traveling to Liverpool, England from the West Indies, Anglican missionary's widow Olivia Harwood (Ann Todd) is prevailed on to help nurse malarial patients on the lower decks.
+On board a ship traveling to Liverpool, England, from the West Indies, Anglican missionary's widow Olivia Harwood (Ann Todd) is prevailed on to help nurse malarial patients on the lower decks.
 There she meets the suavely handsome Mark Bellis (Ray Milland), who has been taken ill.
 Despite Mark's vagueness about his life and past, the couple strike up a friendship.
 Fully recovered by the time the ship docks, Mark persuades Olivia to allow him to take up residence in the lodging house she has inherited from her late husband.
 He proceeds to work a smooth line of seduction on her, while still finding time to also use his charms on the more worldly and vulgar Kitty (Moira Lister).

 Mark's past as an art thief and forger is revealed as he reunites with former partner-in-crime Edgar Bellamy (Raymond Lovell) and the two plan a daring art heist.
 Things go awry, and they are forced into a rooftop flight, narrowly avoiding police bullets.
 Returning to Olivia, he tells her he intends to leave London to try to make good elsewhere.
 However, she has now fallen under his romantic spell and is prepared to do anything to keep him with her.
 The couple are in dire need of money, and Olivia is persuaded to insinuate herself into the home of her wealthy former schoolfriend Susan Courtney (Fitzgerald) and her older husband Henry (Raymond Huntley).
 She finds Susan in a state of neurosis and barely suppressed hysteria, worn down by the criticisms of the cold and sneering Henry, who agrees to employ her as Susan's live-in companion.
 Under Mark's urging, she immediately begins to pilfer stocks and bonds and small valuables from the Courtney household, passing them on to Mark to turn into cash.

 Mark meanwhile has discovered an old bundle of letters from Susan to Olivia, containing youthfully indiscreet descriptions of romantic dalliances and questionable moral conduct.
 Realising that making public the contents of the letters would ruin the Courtneys' social reputation, he believes that he has hit the financial jackpot.
 As low as she has already sunk under his influence however, Olivia finds the notion of blackmail repugnant and a step too far down the road of criminality.
 She flees from the Courtneys and looks into the possibility of a return to overseas missionary work, only to find that a lone woman is not wanted.
 She finds herself sheltering in a gloomy church, where Mark somehow manages to track her down.
 In despair, she falls for his blandishments and submits herself again to his control and instructions, blackmail and all.